(c. 1680 – 1756)

 Bernardo Calcagno, or Bernardus Calcanius, as his Latinized labels read, is perhaps the finest Genoese maker of the 18th century.
 Though his work is unmistakably Italian, he may have trained with the German maker Andreas Statler, given that they shared a house and probably a workshop around 1730.

-Bernardo Calcagni, or Bernardus Calcanius, as his latinized labels read, is perhaps the finest Genoese maker of the 18th century.
-Though Calcagni's work is unmistakably Italian, he likely trained with Bavarian maker Christopher Rittig, who was active in Genoa at the end of the 17th century.
-Starting around 1720 he worked in partnership with Antonio ...Read More Pazarini, but the results of their collaboration do not generally reach the level of Calcagni's independent work, which can be quite fine.
-In general it is considerably less refined than the work of his Cremonese contemporaries and less bold than Venetian instruments of the same period.
-The varying quality of Calcagni's output can partly be attributed to trade routes and the resulting caliber of available materials: wood arriving from the Balkans would reach Italy's Ligurian coast only after being heavily picked over by Venetian makers.
+Stylistically his ...Read More work is similar to that of both Statler and another contemporary, Jacopo Filippo Cordano.
+Calcagno became Genoa's pre-eminent maker after the deaths of Statler and Cordano in 1732.
+In general his output is less refined than the work of his Cremonese contemporaries and less bold than Venetian instruments of the same period.
+Its varying quality can partly be attributed to trade routes and the resulting caliber of available materials: wood arriving from the Balkans would reach Italy's Ligurian coast only after being heavily picked over by Venetian makers.

-- The auction record for this maker is $112,431 in Nov 2006, for a violin.
+- The auction record for this maker is $156,500 in Feb 1998, for a cello.

-- 36 auction price results.
+- 44 auction price results.

-View all auction prices for Bernardo Calcani
+View all auction prices for Bernardo Calcagno